SpotLess: Concurrent Rotational Consensus Made Practical through Rapid View Synchronization: SpotLess Design Principles

-\begin{proof} We prove this theorem by providing a counter-example, in which we assume that there are $f$ faulty replicas in the system and all replicas have \emph{conditionally prepared} $T_0$.
-We describe events that happen in the next 6 views to illustrate how two conflicting proposals get committed if we relax \emph{three-consecutive-view} requirement.
+\begin{example} Assume a system with $\n = 3\f+1$ replicas and that all replicas have \emph{conditionally prepared} $\PP_0$.
+We describe events that happen in the next six views to illustrate how two conflicting proposals can get committed if we relax the \emph{three-consecutive-view} requirement.